Last week, I had the pleasure of sharing Cyrene with two CEOs!

 CEO NParks Mr Poon Hong Yuen was on the first trip.
 Sharp-eyed participants helped find special marine life such as the Pentaceraster sea star (Pentaceraster mammilatus).
 This sea star was first discovered on Cyrene and is a new record for Singapore.

-Among the other exciting finds, an octopus!
 There's a rush to have a look at it.
-Fortunately, the little beast was quite obliging and allowed everyone to get a glimpse of it.
+Fortunately, the little beast was

 Also with the team were members of the NParks Board.
 As well as key members of NParks' National Biodiversity Center who organised these trips and shared lots of interesting stories with everyone.